Adolescent Partial Hospitalization Program

 How Do I Enroll My Child?

+Students are usually referred by physicians, mental health professionals, educators, child welfare and juvenile probation workers, or parents.
 A referral is followed up with an initial intake with the potential patient and his or her family.
-If the student is an appropriate candidate for partial hospitalization, an evaluation is scheduled with a staff psychiatrist.
-The patient’s admission is based upon the psychiatrist’s recommendation and approval by the Managed Care Organization
+A PHP psychiatrist will then conduct a chart review to determine if the student is an appropriate candidate for partial hospitalization.
+An evaluation is then scheduled with a staff psychiatrist for students considered to be appropriate candidates for partial hospitalization treatment.
+The patient’s admission is based upon the psychiatrist’s recommendation and approval by the Managed Care Organization.

 188 Gilbert Street